Agrarian, Food and Environmental Studies (AFES)

 This Major offers essential insight for people involved in political analysis as well as in the development and management of policy within the public, private or civil society sector, and operating primarily at local, national or international level.

-Major Human Rights, Gender and Conflict Studies: Social Justice Perspectives
+Human Rights, Gender and Conflict Studies: Social Justice Perspectives (SJP)

 When power starts to shift dramatically, advancing social justice can prove a contradictory process.
 Justice, peace and equal rights may be promised, whilst simultaneously injustices, violence and exclusions continue to shape people’s daily lives.